-Finally create monitors counting the three different genotypes as a proportion of the total population Also create a plot showing each of the genotype frequencies.
+Finally create monitors counting three different genotypes as a proportion of the total population Also create a plot showing each of the genotype frequencies.

-For homework you will explore how the parameters of the model affect the genotype frequencies.
+For you assignment you will explore how the parameters of the model affect the genotype frequencies.
 You should compare the results of the model with predictions from the genetics models we discussed in class and be prepared to discuss the reasons for differences you observed.
-Answer homework questions in the information section of your model.
+Answer assignment questions in the information section of your model.